JGefroh/Roadmap/README.md

-Outliers: The Story of Success | Gladwell, Malcolm | 4 Practices of an Agile Developer: Working in the Real World | Venkat Subramaniam | 4 Pragmatic Thinking and Learning: Refactor Your Wetware | Hunt, Andy | 3 The Clean Coder: A Code of Conduct for Professional Programmers | Martin, Robert C. | 3 The Developer's Code | Ka Wai Cheung | 5
+Outliers: The Story of Success | Gladwell, Malcolm | 4 Practices of an Agile Developer: Working in the Real World | Venkat Subramaniam | 4 Pragmatic Thinking and Learning: Refactor Your Wetware | Hunt, Andy | 3 The 7 Habits of Highly Effective People | Covey, Stephen | 4 The Clean Coder: A Code of Conduct for Professional Programmers | Martin, Robert C. | 3 The Developer's Code | Ka Wai Cheung | 5
 The Passionate Programmer: Creating a Remarkable Career in Software Development | Fowler, Chad | 3